zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/managing-subscriptions.md

 ### Tracking Shipment Status

 1. Click the _Shipments_ tab.
-From here, store managers can track the shipment status.
+From here, store managers can track shipment status.

     ![You can change track the shipment status.](managing-subscriptions/images/05.png)

 ## Tracking Payment History

 1. Click the _Payments_ tab.
-From here, store managers can track the payment history.
+From here, store managers can track payment history.

     ![You can track the payment history.](managing-subscriptions/images/06.png)